 Exfoliating soap bars for all skin types

-People with blotchy skin can use exfoliating soaps for even skin colouring.
+People with spotty skin can use exfoliating soaps to even out skin tone.

-Not only should the high quality ingredients of the soaps be considered, but also the application of the soaps should not be ignored.
-Care should be taken to follow the application recommendation because the application differs with different products and with different ingredients.
-Not all products are equally strong and they also differ in application and frequency.
+Not only should one pay attention to the high-quality ingredients of the soaps, but also to their application.
+Care should be taken to follow the directions for use, as the application varies depending on the product and the ingredients.
+Not all products are equally effective, and they also differ in their application and frequency.

-Below you'll find Makari's best exfoliating soaps, plus a bonus list of a great soap to use in the fight against acne.
+Below you'll find Makari's best exfoliating soaps, plus a bonus list of a great soap you can use in the fight against acne.
 Exclusive Active Intensive Exfoliating Soap

 Exclusive Active Intense Exfoliating Soap Bar

-This soap cleanses impurities, exfoliates dull or dead skin and reveals radiant skin through a phase-in process (meaning that changes occur gradually).
+This soap cleanses impurities, exfoliates dull or dead skin, and reveals radiant skin through a phase-in process (meaning changes occur gradually).

 Extreme Active Intense Exfoliating Soap Bar

-This soap bar detoxifies and removes impurities, exfoliates dull or dead skin, moisturises and smoothes the skin to reveal a radiant skin tone.
+This bar soap detoxifies and removes impurities, exfoliates dull or dead skin, moisturizes and smoothes the skin, revealing a radiant skin tone.

 Brightening Exfoliating Soap Bar

-This soap gently exfoliates dull skin, removes impurities, improves skin texture, smoothes the complexion for a flawless look and revitalises the skin's natural radiance.
+This soap gently removes dull skin, removes impurities, improves skin texture, smoothes the complexion for a flawless appearance, and revitalizes the skin's natural radiance.

-This soap fights acne and pimples, detoxifies pores and controls the skin's oil production, leaving it fresh and clean.
+This soap fights acne and pimples, detoxifies pores, and controls oil production, leaving skin feeling fresh and clean.

-Here are a few more tips for the best use of exfoliating soap bars:
+Here are a few tips for the best use of exfoliating soap bars:

 Be gentle!

-Massage gently in circular motions and rinse the skin.
-Do not exfoliate if you have open cuts or wounds on the skin.
+Gently massage in circular motions and rinse.
+Do not exfoliate if you have open cuts or wounds on your skin.

-Follow the recommended schedule based on the product used and your skin type.
-Be careful not to exfoliate too much.
+Follow the recommended schedule, which is based on the product you use and your skin type.
+Be careful not to overexfoliate.

-Then use a high-quality moisturiser, toning gel (for the face) or body oil (for the body).
+Follow with a high-quality moisturizer, toning gel (for the face) or body oil (for the body).

-It's an open secret that for healthy and radiant skin, only regular exfoliation will be successful.
+It is an open secret that only regular exfoliation is successful for healthy and radiant skin.